PolyPasswordHasher/PolyPasswordHasher-C/README.md

 #### PHS
 Hash an input string with the given arguments.

-This function is a mere demonstration of the resulting hashes inside a polypasshash store.
+This function is a mere demonstration of the resulting hashes inside a polypasswordhasher store.
 The motivation behind this function is to showcase the safety of the polyhashed passwords.
 This function is aimed for the Password Hashing Competition.

 ###### parameters